 This annual legume is best suited to well-drained soils with high clay content.

-FL 401 (for early grazing or use in blends), Kelly Grazer III (FL 104), Wrens Abruzzi and Swift (late season producer).
-Late-forage season producers, developed in Oklahoma like Bates RS4, Elbon, Oklon, Maton, and Maton II have performed well in the past, but have not been evaluated in recent trials.
+FL 401 (for early grazing and cover cropping, or use in blends), Kelly Grazer III (FL 104, late variety) and Wrens Abruzzi (late, full season).
+Late-forage season producers developed in Oklahoma such as Bates RS4, Elbon, Oklon, Maton, and Maton II have performed well in the past, but have not been evaluated in recent trials.

 Ryegrass is a valuable mid- to late-winter and spring grazing crop for use on flatwoods soils or the heavier sandy loam soils in northwest Florida.
 Ryegrass may be seeded alone or with a small grain on a prepared seedbed, or overseeded onto permanent grass pastures.
 Seeding ryegrass with a small grain crop lengthens the grazing season.

 Early Recommended Varieties